Rhetos/Rhetos-wiki/Creating-a-new-application-with-Rhetos-framework.md

 ```

 > NOTE:
-New ASP.NET 6 applications use "minimal hosting model" by default (i.e. there is no Startup.cs).
+New ASP.NET 6 and later applications use "minimal hosting model" by default (i.e. there is no Startup.cs).
 If your application uses a classic Startup class instead,
 adapt the code samples from this tutorial for your application
 by reviewing differences in [Code samples](https://docs.microsoft.com/en-us/aspnet/core/migration/50-to-60-samples?view=aspnetcore-6.0)